Available positions

 ICT is an integral part of Northern Health School’s administration, programme development and student record activities.
 Teachers in all of our units must be prepared to use ICT extensively in the course of their work.

-Teacher – Waikato South Unit (Cambridge)
+Teacher South Auckland Unit

-Commencing Term 2, 28 April 2025
+Commencing asap Term 2, 2025

 The successful applicant will be:

-• Fully NZ registered teacher with a highly developed knowledge of the NZ school curriculum.
+- A fully registered teacher with a highly developed knowledge of Te Mātaiaho (the refreshed NZ curriculum)

-• Able to uphold professional and ethical boundaries.
+- Able to uphold professional and ethical boundaries

-• Experienced and confident working with students from year 0 to year 14
+- Confident working with students from year 0 to year 14

-Close date for application: 12 March 2025
+Close date for application: 10 May 2025

 Read full unit notes